Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 **Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
-1. Open the terminal and run the command: `watch -n1 lsusb`
+1. Open the terminal and run the command: `watch -n1 lsusb`.
-1. Press the camera on/off hotkey twice and note the effect after each keypress
+1. Press the camera on/off hotkey twice and note the effect after each keypress.

 **Expected result**